 The fort was deactivated in 1873, and the property was sold in 1880.
 Of the surviving buildings, the guardhouse is maintained as a museum by the Ellsworth County Historical Society.
 The officers’ quarters at the east end of the parade grounds are used today as private residences.

-#20 Wolf Dens – Prior to settlement of the area, a wide diversity of wildlife roamed the native plains of Kansas.
+#20 Wolf Dens – Before the settlement of the area, a wide diversity of wildlife roamed the native plains of Kansas.
 Buffalo, elk, grizzly bear, black bear, and porcupine were present.
 Prairie wolves followed the vast herds of buffalo.
-According to Colonel Henry Inman, quartermaster at Fort Harker, General George Custer, and other officers kept wolfhounds just for the sport.
+According to Colonel Henry Inman, quartermaster at Fort Harker, General George Custer and other officers kept wolfhounds just for the sport.
 The wolf dens in the bluffs along the Smoky Hill River provided the officers the sporting opportunity of the chase.

 #22 Thompson Creek Settlement/Scates Cemetery – The late 1850s brought hunters of buffalo, elk, and wolves to the area.
 Smoky Hill Thompson established his hunting ranch on the banks of Thompson Creek in 1859.
-Legend tells that Thompson plowed the ground with a team of buffalo instead of oxen.
+Legend says that Thompson plowed the ground with a team of buffalo instead of oxen.
 Cheyenne war parties spread across the plains in 1864, forcing the buffalo hunters to retreat east to Salina for protection.
-With the establishment of Fort Ellsworth in 1864, settlers ventured back into the area.
+Upon establishing Fort Ellsworth in 1864, settlers ventured back into the area.
 A party of buffalo hunters, led by Robert Hudson, took possession of the abandoned Thompson dugouts.
 Several claims were made on the Thompson Creek in the spring of 1866.
 The fall of 1866 brought heartbreak to the dugout with the death of a newborn.
 The baby was buried on the hilltop not far from the dugout in what later became known as the Scates Cemetery.
 The small plot on the Scates’ claim was used by the entire Thompson Creek settlement for burial purposes.
-The records show that many of these early graves were the result of exposure and from the plague of Asiatic cholera in 1867 and again in 1872.
-In the spring of 1938, the granite monument was erected to the memory of the pioneers buried at the Scates Cemetery.
+The records show that many of these early graves resulted from exposure and cholera in 1867 and again in 1872.
+In the spring of 1938, the granite monument was erected in the memory of the pioneers buried at the Scates Cemetery.

 #23 Girl Scout Camp – The slab foundations and fireplace are all that remain of a Girl Scout camp established in the 1950s on this bluff overlooking the Smoky Hill River.

-#24 Midland Division – Many of the buildings of the Midland Division of the Sherman Ranch were located below this bluff prior to the filling of the lake.
-The Midland buildings consisted of a boarding house, bunkhouse, horse barn, hog sheds, and a granary.
+#24 Midland Division – Many of the buildings of the Midland Division of the Sherman Ranch were located below this bluff before the filling of the lake.
+The Midland buildings consisted of a boarding house, bunkhouse, horse barn, hog sheds, and granary.
 Each division had its own garden.
-The land next to the river was planted to alfalfa in which hogs were grazed.
+The land next to the river was planted with alfalfa in which hogs were grazed.
 Located west of the Midland Division was the Yankee Run Division from which the private cabin area draws its name.

 #25 Sherman Ranch – Overlooking the Bluff Creek Valley to the southwest, the holdings of the Sherman Ranch Headquarters can be seen.
 First known as the Boggs Ranch, M. M. Sherman built his “White House” around which he created a 40,000-acre empire.
 The Sherman Ranch not only excelled at cattle ranching but led the industry in the use of the latest technology.
 Steers from a Mexican operation were shipped to the Kansas ranch for grazing.
 The ranch employed 100 to 200 people, depending on the season.
 A telephone system connected the eight divisions of the ranch to the headquarters.

-#27 Control Tower/Kanopolis Dam – Prior to the construction of the dam, the Smoky Hill River occupied a wide, flat-bottomed valley with gently sloping sides.
+#27 Control Tower/Kanopolis Dam – Before the dam’s construction, the Smoky Hill River occupied a broad, flat-bottomed valley with gently sloping sides.
 The flood plain of the valley was I to 3 miles in width.
 The river flowed through the valley in a shallow channel, meandering from one side of the valley to the other.
 The Kanopolis Dam is 15,810 feet long and has a maximum height of 131 feet above the stream bed.
-Water is released from the lake through a concrete tunnel, 14 feet in diameter, and 2,443 feet in length.
+Water is released from the lake through a concrete tunnel, 14 feet in diameter and 2,443 feet in length.
 The control tower contains the operating machinery for discharges.
-Controlled flow through the tunnel is regulated by two gates.
+Two gates regulate controlled flow through the tunnel.
 An uncontrolled outlet maintains normal water flow to the river when the main gates are closed.